GabeScott/standard-works-vault/General Conference/1977 April - The Mediator.md

 The Prophet Alma declared:

-“Justice claimeth the creature and executeth the law, and the law inflicteth the punishment; if not so, the works of justice would be destroyed, and God would cease to be God.”
-(Alma 42:22.)
+“Justice claimeth the creature and executeth the law, and the law inflicteth the punishment; if not so, the works of justice would be destroyed, and God would cease to be God.” ([[Alma 42.22|Alma 42:22]].)

 I commend to you the reading of the 42nd chapter of Alma.
-It reveals the place of justice and should confirm that the poet spoke the truth when he said, “In the course of justice [only,] none of us should see salvation.”
-(Shakespeare, The Merchant of Venice, IV. i.
+It reveals the place of justice and should confirm that the poet spoke the truth when he said, “In the course of justice \[only,\] none of us should see salvation.”
+(Shakespeare, *The Merchant of Venice,* IV. i.
 199–200.)

 Let me tell you a story—a parable.